whyharsha/webscraper/README.md

 # webscraper
-Simple web scraper to pull lyrics and translations from Karnatik.com
+Simple web scraper to pull lyrics and translations from Karnatik.com for an ML application